mjholub/LibRate/CONTRIBUTING.md

 Long, more complex functions should include a brief comment summarizing their mechanism of action.

-For error messages, prefer to use the status codes provided by fiber, to avoid unnecessary overlap with _net/http_
+For error messages, prefer to use the status codes provided by fiber, to avoid unnecessary overlap with _net/http_.

+Also, a general advice: if you're not sure how to implement something in the frontend, just submit a PR with the backend functionality, as long as it returns the expected data in the unit tests or to `curl`.

 ## Frontend